hevansDev/portfolio-website/_posts/2025-05-29-flight-radar-demo.md

 Now that we have ADS-B data streaming on port 30003 let's produce it to Kafka to allow us to work with it as an event stream.
 We'll add Kafka to our Docker stack and build a producer that can handle thousands of aircraft updates per second.

 ### Deploy Kafka

-1. First, let's extend your existing docker-compose.yml with Kafka services.
-Deploying Kafka alongside ultrafeeder on your Pi helps to keep networking simple but if you want to produce data from multiple receivers you may find it more practical to deploy Kafka elsewhere like on a secondary Pi or in a managed Kafka cluster in the Cloud.
+1) First, let's extend your existing docker-compose.yml with Kafka services.
+Deploying Kafka alongside ultrafeeder on your Pi helps to keep networking simple but if you want to produce data from multiple receivers you may find it more practical to deploy Kafka elsewhere like on a secondary Pi or in a managed Kafka cluster in the Cloud ([check out this awesome guide by Robin Moffat on different configurations of Kafka and its associated producers and consumers](https://www.confluent.io/blog/kafka-client-cannot-connect-to-broker-on-aws-on-docker-etc)).
 Add the following to your services section:

 ```yaml
 # Add to existing services